afwebb/SDS-385/week8/README.md

 Linear time with 500 nearest neighbors: 92.94 s
 ```

+I scaled the number of nearest neighbors to the bandwidth to improve run times: 50 for b=1, 100 for b=5, and 1000 for b=50.
 Here are the result for a bandwidth of 1:

 <img src="https://github.com/afwebb/SDS-385/blob/master/week8/sparse_1.png" width="500">